Sure, there might be folks who got rich by finding companies like Chipotle Mexican Grill

 I'd like to share with you a simple, easy strategy for becoming wealthy -- and then give you a stock recommendation based on it.
 Although it's not complex, it takes discipline to adhere to the rules.
 But if you follow this advice, you'll be well on your way to a million-dollar portfolio.

 One of the biggest mistakes investors make is complicating the process.
 Academics have proven that more information doesn't necessarily lead to better decisions -- just to overconfidence.
 Even worse, the more time and effort you put into researching, analyzing, and deciding whether to buy a stock, the more likely you are to buy it -- even if it's a horrible stock after all.

 Overconfidence and overcommitment are counterproductive in investing.
 That's why keeping your investment criteria simple and easy can help you avoid falling into these traps.

 What sort of criteria am I suggesting?
 Just two simple steps:

 1. Find strong, long-term dividend-paying companies.

-Dividends are the surest gains you can find in any market environment.
+Dividends are the surest gains you can find in any market environment -- most especially a market downturn.
 As Bloomberg recently reported, the 10-year trailing return of the Dow Jones Industrial Average was negative through Sept.
-30. But when you factored in dividends, the return was actually a positive 18%.
+30, 2009.
+But when you factored in dividends, the return was actually a positive 18%.